rupertwh/bmplibtest/README.md

   E.g. `outbits: r10g10b10a0` to write a 32-bit BMP with RGBA channels 10-10-10 - 0.
 - `64bit:yes` write a 64bit BMP file.
+- `iccprofile: embed` Embeds the ICC profile into the BMP file. (profile must have been loaded using the `iccprofile` option with `loadbmp`.)
 - `huff-t4black: 0|1` Specify numerical value (index into color palette) that ITU-T T.4 "black" corresonds to.